spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ### Testing

-- [Test your deployments locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.html#bootstrap-with-codedeployymlcode) to understand how your application will perform and work when deployed.
+- *Test deployments*.
+[Test your deployments locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.html#bootstrap-with-codedeployymlcode) to understand how your application will perform and work when deployed.
-- Before deploying your payment options, test them locally.
+- *Test All Payment options*.
+Before deploying your payment options, test them locally.
 For more information, see [HowTo: Debug payment integrations locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-debug-payment-integrations-locally.html).

 ### SEO ###

-Make sure the SEO strategy and plan are defined.
-If you are migrating from another shop or project to Spryker, that is, the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
+- *Make sure the SEO strategy and plan are defined.*
+  - If you are migrating from another shop or project to Spryker, that is, the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
 Check with your SEO experts on the strategy for your content and search engine results.

 ## Four weeks before go-live